fabiodeponte/symbol_grounding/README.md

-The dataset is available at https://www.kaggle.com/datasets/fabiodeponte/symbolgrounding The study is explained in the file grounding words in visual perceptions.pdf
+The dataset is available at https://www.kaggle.com/datasets/fabiodeponte/symbolgrounding

+The study is explained in the file https://github.com/fabiodeponte/symbol_grounding/blob/main/grounding_words_visual_perceptions.pdf